johnDorian/rockbin/README.md

 |-mqtt_user | "" |  | "" | mqtt user |
 |-mqtt_password | "" | mqtt password |

-If your mqtt broker requires authentication, you can set the environment variables (MQTT_USERNAME and MQTT_PASSWORD) in the `rockbin.conf` file.
+If your mqtt broker requires authentication, you can set the environment variables (MQTT_USER and MQTT_PASSWORD) in the `rockbin.conf` file.

 ### Setting it up as an upstart service